itsme-zeix/Keyboard-Design-Archive/README.md

 # Past-Keyboard-Designs
-__Scroll further down to see keyboard (non-pcb) designs!
-(Includes some amazing pictures!)__
+__Scroll further down to see keyboard (non-pcb) designs!__

 # Past PCB Designs
 Shown below are mostly prototypes made for clients' potential designs.
-- My designs typically avoid SOD diodes in favour of standard 0805 diodes for increased mechanical stability.
+- My designs typically avoid SOD diodes in favour of standard 0805 diodes which are less likely to shear off.
-- Size of pads are larger in hopes that they will adhere better and be less likely to lift.
+- Size of switch through-hole pads are larger in hopes that they will adhere better and be less likely to lift.

 ## dnworks.co 997.3 TKL ##
 WIP.
 Minimised ground plane size to match the OTD aesthetic.